awsdocs/aws-cloudformation-user-guide/doc_source/walkthrough-crossstackref.md

 1. Choose **Next**\.
 For this walkthrough, you don't need to add tags or specify advanced settings\.

-1. Ensure that the stack name and template URL are correct, and then choose **Create**\.
+1. Ensure that the stack name and template URL are correct, and then choose **Create stack**\.

    It might take several minutes for AWS CloudFormation to create your stack\.
 Wait until all resources have been successfully created before proceeding to create the web application stack\.

 1. To monitor progress, view the stack events\.
-For more information, see [Viewing Stack Data and Resources](cfn-console-view-stack-data-resources.md)\.
+For more information, see [Viewing AWS CloudFormation Stack Data and Resources on the AWS Management Console](cfn-console-view-stack-data-resources.md)\.

 ## Step 2: Use a Sample Template to Create a Web Application Stack<a name="walkthrough-crossstackref-create-ec2-stack"></a>